132nd-etcher/docs/OvGME for pilots/index.md

 ![Activate profile](profile_activate.png)

 *Note*: using the "profile" feature of //ovgme is not mandatory; the only thing that matters is that all mods are removed before updating DCS.

+# Manual installation of the mods

+**Note**: this is *NOT* a recommended procedure, and is included only for information.

+In case you do not want to use //ovgme for some reason, you will still need to download and install all the mods and skins in order to be able to join the server.

+The files are available for direct download on the [//wing's server](http://132virtualwing.org/files/ovgme/132nd/).

+Please note that you will be responsible for keeping your own installation up to date.